-Option Description Default DCPSBit=[1 0] Toggle Built-In-Topic support.
-1 DCPSBitLookupDurationMsec=mse The maximum duration in milliseconds that the framework will wait for latent Built-In Topic information when retrieving BIT data given an instance handle.
+Option Description Default DCPSBit=[1 0] DCPSBitLookupDurationMsec=mse Toggle Built-In-Topic support.
+The maximum duration in milliseconds that the framework will wait for latent Built-In Topic information when retrieving BIT data given an instance handle.
 The participant code may get an instance handle for a remote entity before the framework receives and processes the related BIT information.
 The framework waits for up to the given amount of time before it fails the operation.
-2000 DCPSBitTransportIPAddress=add IP address identifying the local interface to be used by tcp transport for the Built-In Topics.
+1 2000 DCPSBitTransportIPAddress=add IP address identifying the local interface to be used by tcp transport for the Built-In Topics.
 Note: This property is only applicable to a DCPSInfoRepo configuration.
-INADDR_ANY continues on poyt page
+INADDR_ANY

 Option Description Default DCPSBitTransportPort=port Port used by the tcp transport for Built-In Topics.
 If the default of 0 is used, the operating system will choose a port to use.
 Note: This property is only applicable to a DCPSInfoRepo configuration.
 0 DCPSChunks=n Configurable number of chunks that a data writer's and reader's cached allocators will preallocate when the RESOURCE_LIMITS QoS value is infinite.
 When all of the preallocated chunks are in use, OpenDDS allocates from the heap.
-20 DCPSChunkAssociationMultiplie • 10 DCPSDebugLevel=n Integer value that controls the amount of debug information the DCPS layer prints.
+20 DCPSChunkAssociationMultiplie Multiplier for the DCPSChunks or resource_limits.max_samples value to determine the total number of shallow copy chunks that are preallocated.
+Set this to a value greater than the number of connections so the preallocated chunk handles do not run out.
+A sample written to multiple data readers will not be copied multiple times but there is a shallow copy handle to that sample used to manage the delivery to each data reader.
+The size of the handle is small so there is not great need to set this value close to the number of connections.
+10 DCPSDebugLevel=n Integer value that controls the amount of debug information the DCPS layer prints.
 Valid values are 0 through 10.
 0 ORBLogFile=filename Change log message destination to the file specified, which is opened in appending mode.
 See the note below this table regarding the ORB prefix.
 None: use standard error